nbone455/phyloRandomForest/README.md

 # phyloRandomForest
-how to account for phylo-correlation with random forest algorithms
+experiment of how to account for phylogentic correlation in a random forest algorithm.